Mukku27/Pinless-ATM-Using-Face-Recognition/README.md

 ## Setup and Installation

 ### Hardware Setup
-1. Connect the LCD display, keypad, and EEPROM to the Arduino as per the pin configuration in the Arduino code.
+1. Connect the LCD display, keypad, and RFID module to the Arduino as per the pin configuration in the Arduino code.
 2. Upload the Arduino code to the Arduino board.

 ### Software Setup